HariKrishnan1982/sentiment-pulse-extension/README.md

 This extension only analyzes publicly visible text and does not collect private data, cookies, or user credentials.

 ## Future Enhancements
-- Multilingual sentiment analysis
+- Multilingual sentiment analysis (future)
-- Toxic comment detection
+- Toxic comment detection and hides the text if possible
-- Creator-focused analytics dashboard
+- Creator-focused analytics dashboard at the extention pannel